PhD project

 • Tools: Persistent homology, Betti curves, barcodes, Mapper graphs, GNNs, contrastive/self-supervised learning.

-• Applications: Barkhausen noise, quantum information, condensed matter, MHD turbulence, dynamical systems, asteroseismology, gravitational waves, galaxy morphology.
+• Applications: Barkhausen noise, quantum information, condensed matter, MHD turbulence, dynamical/complex systems, neurosicence of learning, asteroseismology, gravitational waves, galaxy morphology, active galaxy nuclei.

 Research Topics & Selected Works